 All types of POP have the effect of blocking the passage of sperm through the cervix into the uterus/womb.
 This prevents sperm from being able to fertilise eggs produced by the ovary.
 The ability of POPs to stop sperm passing through the cervix is short lived.
 This means it is crucial to take most POPs within the same 3-hour window every day.

 The Slinda POP has the additional benefit of also preventing the ovary from releasing eggs.
 This effect is less time critical and means you need to take a pill within a 24 hour window to prevent pregnancy.

 - Taken correctly, the mini pill can be 99.5% effective at preventing pregnancy.

 - If you miss a pill, vomit within two hours of taking a pill, are more than three hours late in taking the pill and have severe diarrhoea or take certain medications, this can reduce to 93% effective.

-The mini pill might not be right for you if you:
+The POP might not be right for you if you: